Spectral gap for the cohomological Laplacian of $\operatorname{SL}_3(\mathbb{Z})$: Main results

 \section{Main results}

 Kazhdan's property $(T)$ has numerous characterizations, two of which form the basis of our current study.
 The first one describes groups with property $(T)$ as exactly those, whose first cohomology $H^1(G,\pi)$ with coefficients in any unitary representation $\pi$ vanishes.
 The second one is the algebraic characterization obtained by N.~Ozawa \cite{TakaOzawa} who proved that for a finitely generated group $G$, property $(T)$ is equivalent a sum of squares decomposition of $\Delta^2-\lambda\Delta$ in the real group ring $\RR G$.
+In \cite{KNO2019} and \cite{KKN2021} this characterization was used to show that $\operatorname{Aut}(F_n)$, the automorphism group of the free group $F_n$ on $n$ generators, has property $(T)$ for $n\ge 5$.

 Group cohomology provides an appropriate framework to extend property $(T)$ to higher dimensions and in this work we are concerned with such generalizations.
 In this spirit we consider the vanishing of higher cohomology $H^n(G,\pi)$ with coefficients in an arbitrary unitary representation $\pi$, see \cite{BaderNowak2020}, as well as algebraic conditions in the algebra $\Mat_n(\RR G)$ of matrices with group ring coefficients, that imply such vanishing.